 Reredos: 1884 by J L Pearson (see above).
 Though quite tall, it is spiky and fairly ordinary.
 The painting of the statues, if not the statues themselves, is likely to be later.

-Sculpture: (South side of tower) St Michael, H Phillips, 1976 (S Hart p163) and made mostly of fibreglass.
+Sculpture: (Outside on south side of tower) St Michael, H Phillips, 1976 (S Hart p163) and made mostly of fibreglass.

 1. W H Godfrey: The Church of St Michael, Lewes, SNQ 9 (May 1943) pp121-23

 2. : Related plan, SNQ 9 (Aug 1943) p151